 Managing restaurant staff

 For people who manage restaurant business operations, hiring and retaining employees becomes a top concern.
 If the employee turnover rate in your restaurant is high, you will always be losing money and time.
-Job advertising, recruiting, and training, along with the disengagement and lost productivity caused by staff shortages and premature departures, all comes at a high cost for your business.
+Consider that hiring a restaurant manager and hiring a chef would be your biggest challenges.
+The most Job advertising, recruiting, and training, along with the disengagement and lost productivity caused by staff shortages and premature departures, all comes at a high cost for your business.

-Obey employment laws because one serious violation may not only cost you a fine but can spoil your reputation as an employer.
+Obey employment laws and introduce efficient tipping policy or healthy restaurant tip pooling practices, because one serious violation may not only cost you a fine but can spoil your reputation as an employer.

 Conduct exit interviews with employees who voluntarily leave and use their feedback to improve the working environment in your restaurant.

 A tip for you.
-Considering your restaurant margins, you should look for alternative ways to motivate staff rather than just raising wages.
+Considering your restaurant margins, you should look for alternative ways of how to motivate restaurant employees rather than just raising wages.
 Give your team members opportunities to prove themselves creatively.
 This makes sense especially if we’re talking about millennial Gen Z workers.